Fair Abstractive Summarization of Diverse Perspectives: Definition of Fairness in Summarization

-Where $\text{Score}$ is BARTScore and BERTScore, and the temperature of $\text{Softmax}$ is a hyperparameter.
-We pick 0.1 for experiments because it better aligns with human evaluation (Appendix~\ref{sec:meta-eval}).

 The design of the metrics is different in terms of the following two aspects.
 First, they have different granularity.
-The N-gram score is based on the token which controls the fairness of the token level.
-BERT score computes the similarity of the sentences which is in sentence level.
-BART score computes via the entailment of the entire summary.
+N-gramScore is based on the token which controls the fairness of the token level.
+BERTScore computes the similarity of the sentences which is in sentence level.
+BARTScore computes via the entailment of the entire summary.
 This is on the summary level.
 Second, these scores have different advantages.
-Rule score can be applied to diverse length source text while the other two scores have length limitations.
+N-gramScore can be applied to diverse length source text while the other two scores have length limitations.
 BERT score can capture semantic similarity while BART score captures entailment.
 These two models rely on the accuracy of the backbone models as well.